tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - They Task you with slaughtering them, suggest you see the mound of bodies
 	 - Seek out the seers if further info required
  - **The Ghost**
+	 - Decent into the mound, {access hatch} under the baddies that is slowly revealed
+	 -
 	 - Conscious stored in library tech
 	 - Fills you in on the nature of their march
 		 - the disorientation